Sant'Agnese fuori le mura

 Saint Agnes Outside the Walls (Sant'Agnese fuori le mura) is a titular church and minor basilica in Rome located on a slope descending from the Via Nomentana.
 The church stands above the Catacombs of Saint Agnes, where the saint was originally buried and which remain accessible from the church.
 A larger basilica of the same name was built nearby in the 4th century; its ruins can still be seen near Santa Costanza.
 The present church was constructed by Pope Honorius I in the 7th century and largely preserves its original structure.
 Notably, the apse mosaic depicting Saint Agnes, Honorius, and another unidentified pope remains mostly intact.
-The current Cardinal Priest of Titulus S. Agnetis extra moenia is Camillo Ruini.

 History

 A very large basilica was built some metres from the present church in the 4th century, to which was attached the large private mausoleum for Constantina, the daughter of Constantine I. The mausoleum was later converted into a church, which survives and is now known as Santa Costanza (she was venerated as a saint, even though she was not one officially).
 It contains very important 4th century mosaics, especially large areas of ceiling in a secular style, but also two small apse mosaics, one including an early depiction of Jesus in what has become the standard style of long fair hair and a halo.

 The large basilica decayed during the decline of Rome, and was replaced in the 7th century by the present much smaller church, commissioned by Pope Honorius I. The lower part of the walls from about half of one side of the Constantinian basilica, and its apse, can still be seen.
 The new church was over what was believed to be Agnes's grave.
 The floor level of the 7th-century church is some two metres above the level of the catacomb floor, and the public street entrances are at the level of the 2nd floor gallery.
 A long wide internal set of steps, lined with inscriptions from the catacombs and other ancient buildings set into the walls, leads down from the street level to the floor level of the church.
 The apse mosaic from Honorius's time is still present, and less affected by restoration than most mosaics of this date.
 On a gold ground, a central standing figure of Agnes in the costume of a Byzantine empress is flanked by Honorius, offering a model of the building, and another pope, whose identity is uncertain.
 The church was also built with a separate upper gallery for women (matronaeum), similar to that of San Lorenzo fuori le mura.
 Saint Emerentiana was also buried here.